 Place scissors at the base of any mats, tangles or burrs that remain and cut them from your dog's coat.
 Be very careful to avoid cutting your dog's skin.

 Trim long hairs around feet, ears and eyes with the scissors, again using caution to ensure you don't cut your dog's skin.

-Brush your dog's entire coat, including her tail, using the bristle brush to remove loose and dead hair.
+Using the bristle brush, brush your dog's entire coat, including her tail, to remove loose and dead hair.